eemitch/Simple-File-List/readme.txt

 * When you need a list of archived files, such as videos, PDF files, or music files.
 * When you need a down-and-dirty simple front-side uploader so people can send you files.

 = List Features =

-* Limit list access to only Admins or logged-in users.
+* Limit access to only Admins or logged-in users.
 * Add and manage your files from the Admin List.
 Optionally allow front-side users to manage files too.
 * Optionally show file date, size and a thumbnail for images and videos.
 * Add descriptions to files and optionally show them in your list.